SilverAndro/Modifold/README.md

 You will also need your curseforge username, this is used to verify the ownership of each mod being moved to modrinth, and will be discarded if it does not match.
-(You must be listed as an *author*, its possible to be listed as a contributor but not an author)
+(You must be listed as an *author*, it's possible to be listed as a contributor but not an author)

 **Make sure 3rd party downloads are enabled on the project**